 - 1. Place the block of wood with the mirror on the marked line on the observation sheet. - 2.
 Designate one student to hold the laser pointer.
 Remind the students to NEVER look directly into a laser beam. - 3.
-Shine the laser along the solid 45° line and toward the "X". - 4.
-Angle the laser so that you can see it travelling along the 45° incident line and out along its reflected beam. - 5.
-"Trace" the laser beam with a finger along the 45° line in towards the mirror. - 6.
-Now tell the students to trace the reflected beam with a finger and to note which line the finger moves along.
+Shine the laser along the solid 45° line and toward the "X" - 4.
+Angle the laser so its reflected beam lands on the paper within the semi-circle.
+"Trace" the incident laser beam with a finger along the 45° line in towards the mirror.
+Adjust the position of the laser if necessary.

+5. Now tell the students to trace the reflected beam with a finger and to note which line the finger moves along.
 (It should be close to the dotted 45° line.)

-- 7. Tell the students that the light from the laser to the mirror is called the incident ray and the light from the mirror is the reflected ray. - 8.
-Explain that when light goes in at an angle on one side (left or right), it comes out at the same angle on the other side.
+- 6. Tell the students that the light from the laser to the mirror is called the incident ray and the light from the mirror is the reflected ray. - 7.
+Explain that when light goes in at an angle on one side (left or right) it comes out at the same angle on the other side.
 (It is helpful to some students if you draw this on the board or relate it to a billiard table.)